torressa/jupyter-stacks-voila/README.md

 ## Docker

-The folder contains all the docker and docker-compose files, as oppossed to having yml and docker file hidden in different places.
+The folder contains all the docker and docker-compose files, as oppossed to having yml and docker files hidden in different places.

-1. Jupyter/doker-stacks (`Dockerfile`, `docker-compose.build.yml`, `docker-compose.run.yml`)
-2. voila [`docker-compose.voila.yml`](docker/docker-compose.voila.yml) and [`run_voila`](docker/run_voila) script with to run voila with custom flags and things (ran inside a jupyter/docker-stack docker image)
-3. nginx (`*nginx*`)

-To overcomplicate things, I've split the different components into different files.
-However, some of them are share and/or are dependent.
-When spinning, the docker compose command concatenates the specified files.
-The same result can be achieved by copying and pasting.
+In this project, docker image building, tagging and service orchestration is done by docker-compose.
+All services (even though some are independent and not related) are in the same docker compose file.
+When spinning, the specific services required are specified in the docker-compose commands, the rest of the services are ignored.

-For example, to run the jupyter notebook, the `build` and `run` compose files are used.
-For voila, the `build` and the `voila` compose files are used.
-And for the final case, the `build`, `voila` and `nginx` files are all used.
+For example, to run the jupyter notebook, the `build-notebook` and `run-notebook` services are used.

-Also, multi-stage docker files.
+To serve voila through nginx, the `build-notebook`, `voila` and `nginx` services are all used.

+Also, multi-stage docker images allow you to control the size of the final images and delete the intermediate ones only used for building (`build-notebook` in this case).